California's Statewide Single-Use Plastic Bag Ban

 Lightweight, single-use plastic bags are a unique threat to California's environment.
 Unlike other waste, these bags can travel long distances overland, pushed by the wind like a tumbleweed.
 They are blown by the wind out of trash cans, garbage trucks and landfills, and often do not stop until they reach a stream, river or the ocean.

-Previous to California's single-use plastic bag ban, the state used between 13 and 20 billion of these bags every year, but only 5 percent are recycled.
-This is because they are not collected in curbside recycling, and they produce very little recoverable plastic, but their strength causes recycling machinery to be gummed up.
+Previous to California's single-use plastic bag ban, the state used between 13 and 20 billion of these bags every year, but only 3% are recycled.
+This is because they are not collected in curbside recycling, and they produce very little recoverable plastic.

-Cities and recyclers spend exorbitant amounts of time and money removing plastic bags from their recyclables stream, where bags jam machinery and add to the manual labor costs of recycling.
+Cities, counties, and recyclers spend exorbitant amounts of time and money removing plastic bags from their recyclables stream, where bags jam machinery and add to the manual labor costs of recycling.
 San Jose estimated an annual loss of $1 million each year due to plastic bag related repairs in their facilities.
-And in early 2013, it was reported that at least one recycling facility in Sacramento shut down six times a day to remove bags from their machines.
+In early 2013, it was reported that a recycling facility in Sacramento shut down six times a day to remove bags from their machines.
 Ultimately, these bags are simply too expensive to recycle.